Presumption of guilt: Cases in South Korea

 In South Korea, the constitution clearly states the principle of presumption of innocence in criminal investigations.
-However, there is much criticism in South Korea that the principle of presumption of innocence is not properly observed in the investigation of sexual crimes.
+However, there is much criticism in South Korea that the principle of presumption of innocence is not properly observed or practiced in the investigation of sexual crimes.

 According to The Herald Business, South Korean police and prosecutors are known to be reluctant to investigate false accusations of sexual crimes, even when there are suspicions of false accusations.
 This is because most accusers are women, and they want to avoid blaming that "the investigative agency is causing secondary harm to the victims".
 South Korean police and prosecutors say, "We cannot even properly question the accusers suspected of false accusation".
 The reason for this is that in April 2018, the Supreme Court of Korea ruled to apply "gender sensitivity"(성인지 감수성, Seong'inji gamsuseong) to the judiciary's decisions.
 The Supreme Court even ruled that the credibility of a victim's testimony should not be easily doubted, even if the statements change over time.
 As a result, courts began to prioritise the testimony of the "victim", leading to criticism that the principle of presumption of innocence has been undermined.
 However, according to the ruling of the Supreme Court of Korea in January 2024, "It doesn't mean that the probative value of the statement of a sexual crime victim should be recognised without limitation or that the fact of the construction should be unconditionally judged guilty based on it".
 Although it does not mean that "gender sensitivity" has been abolished, it is a re-declaration of the legal principle that the principle of presumption of innocence should also be considered.
 Accordingly, the problem of presumption of guilt is partially resolved.